 It would be another eight years before the great Sugar Ray Robinson lost another boxing match.
 Bad news for Jake who met Ray for a third time less than a month later, again at The Olympia.
 LaMotta managed to score another knockdown, putting Ray down for an eight count in round seven, but otherwise Robinson was sharp, keeping LaMotta on the end of his punches and nailing his man with stiff uppercuts on the inside.

 Thus, one of the great rivalries in boxing history had begun in earnest.
-Three more hard-fought battles awaited, two of them extremely close, until their feud climaxed with the brutal struggle that was the “St. Valentine’s Day Massacre.” — Robert Portis
+Three more hard-fought battles awaited, two of them extremely close, until the feud climaxed with the brutal struggle that was the “St. Valentine’s Day Massacre.” — Robert Portis

 Robinson still never knocked him down while Jake put Sugar Ray on the canvas three times.
 Robinson was a more skilled boxer but no one has ever had the heart or jaw of LaMotta.